 Food is a great way of uniting people, and the easiest way to do it is by asking everyone to bring something to share.
 Make sure you request a variety of dishes to suit a variety of dietary requirements (vegan, gluten free etc) and encourage people to label dishes that need to advise allergy sufferers.
 There are lots of websites with ideas for party food perfect for sharing.
 Try BBC Good Food and Jamie Oliver to get you started.

 Alternatively you could see if local businesses would like to help with the catering or you might want to consider hiring in mobile caterers.

 If you’re planning to sell or supply alcohol, you’ll need to apply for a TENS license – make sure you apply for this at least two weeks before your event.

 You may live in a private road, or in a street where it’s possible to host an event on a piece of private land, for example a neighbour’s large garden, or a few driveways linked together.
 It might make for a lower key event than a full street party, but it makes things a little simpler to organise as it means you don’t need to apply for a road closure.
 Find out more information about hosting ‘Street Meets’.

 If you want to close your street to traffic in order to have your celebration, you’ll need to apply for a temporary road closure (unless you live on a private road).
-Mendip District Council are responsible for approving applications to close roads for Private Residents’ Street Parties.
-Mendip have been working hard to put things in place to speed up this process and make the application simpler.
-It should currently take 4-6 weeks for them to be processed.
+Somerset Council are responsible for approving applications to close roads for Private Residents’ Street Parties.

-Unless you live in a cul-de-sac, Mendip require street parties to be covered by Public Liability Insurance (up to £5million).
+Unless you live in a cul-de-sac, Somerset Council require street parties to be covered by Public Liability Insurance (up to £5million).

 There is a lot of good information about insurance for street parties here, including some providers.
 Premiums start at £59 for a one-off event.